+To: Cabinet

+Date: 24 June 2020 Status: Key Decision

-To:CabinetDate:24 June 2020Status:Key DecisionResponsible Officer:Ewan Green, Director of PlaceCabinet Member:Councillor David Monk, Leader of the Council
+Responsible Officer: Ewan Green, Director of Place

+Cabinet Member: Councillor David Monk, Leader of the Council

-SUBJECT: COVID-19 Response to Date and Recovery Plan Framework
+SUBJECT: COVID-19 Response to Date and Recovery Plan

+Framework

-SUMMARY: This report provides an overview of the Councils response to date in relation to COVID-19 and seeks approval of a framework which will guide the development and delivery of the Council's COVID-19 Recovery Plan.
+SUMMARY: This report provides an overview of the Council's response to date in relation to COVID-19 and seeks approval of an overarching framework which will guide the development and delivery of the Council's COVID-19 Recovery Plan.

-REASONS FOR RECOMMENDATIONS (Cabinet only):
+REASONS FOR RECOMMENDATIONS:

 Cabinet is asked to agree the recommendations as the development and delivery a Recovery Plan in response to COVID-19 will be a priority for the Council as the country moves into recovery phase.
-The Recovery Plan will include actions in four key areas which the Council has both direct and / or indirect responsibility to address: Community, Economy, Council Operations and Council Operations, Council Finance.
+The Recovery Plan will include actions in four key areas which the Council has both direct and / or indirect responsibility to address: Community, Economy, Council Operations and Council Finance.

-The Framework will establish a set of principles which will underpin the development of the Recovery Plan with due consideration, and alignment with, the emerging Corporate Plan, council service delivery and strategic priority programmes and projects.
+The Framework will establish a set of principles which will underpin the development of the Recovery Plan and align with the emerging Corporate Plan, council service delivery and strategic priority programmes and projects.